Philomena Lee among five given leave to challenge mother and baby homes report

 Issues concerning the nature of a redress scheme and the constitutionality of provisions of the 2004 Act are also raised.

-The judge made orders, under section 27 of the Civil Law Miscellaneous Provisions Act, preventing identification of two applicants, represented by KOD Lyons, due to their vulnerability.
+The judge made orders, under section 27 of the Civil Law Miscellaneous Provisions Act, preventing identification of two applicants, represented by Abbey Law, due to their vulnerability.

 The other applicants are Mari Steed, of Virginia in the US, born in the Bessborough mother and baby home, Cork, in 1960 and adopted by an American family in 1961; and Mary Isobelle Mullaney, of Blackrock, Co Dublin, born in the Sean Ross Abbey home in March 1965.